Mayankgupta688/Mayankgupta688/README.md

 ### Hi There 👋
-I am Mayank Gupta, working as Senior Software Developer in ION Trading.
+I am Mayank Gupta, working as Senior Software Trainer

 I am having around 10 years of experience with different Frontend and Backend Technologies.
 Also working as a Frelance Corporate and Online Trainer and Mentoring for Multiple Technology